MicrosoftDocs/VBA-Docs/api/Access.WebBrowserControl.ScrollLeft.md

 api_name:
 - Access.WebBrowserControl.ScrollLeft
 ms.assetid: 1526e744-8276-55bd-bd2a-b7c36cd7c3af
-ms.date: 06/08/2017
+ms.date: 03/26/2019
 localization_priority: Normal
 ---

 # WebBrowserControl.ScrollLeft property (Access)

-Gets or sets the distance, in pixels, between the left edge of the  **WebBrowser** object and the leftmost portion of the content currently visible in the control.
+Gets or sets the distance, in pixels, between the left edge of the **WebBrowserControl** object and the leftmost portion of the content currently visible in the control.
 Read/write **Long**.

 ## Syntax

-_expression_. `ScrollLeft`
+_expression_.**ScrollLeft**

 _expression_ A variable that represents a **[WebBrowserControl](Access.WebBrowserControl.md)** object.